 Search Relevance – This factor looks at how relevant the text in your ad is compared to what the user is searching for.
 Similar to organic search results, more relevant ads will receive a higher score.

 Landing Page Quality – This one comes as a surprise to many people, but the quality of the landing page(s) you use with your ads is also measured and factored into the result.
 Factors such as relevance to the search, transparency and ease of navigation are all considered when it comes to law firm pay-per-click advertising.

 Again, similar to how organic search results work, higher quality ads will generally be shown in higher ad positions.
 Overall, the amount of your bid plus your Ad Rank score are combined to determine the final ad position at the time of display.

-If your law firm is using Google Adwords (or plans to in the future), it’s important to monitor your ads’ average position and adjust when needed to improve the performance.
+If your law firm is using Google Ads (or plans to in the future), it’s important to monitor your ads’ average position and adjust when needed to improve the performance.
 It is possible that an ad will stop showing completely if the Ad Rank falls too far.